Mass Transit: Network Implementation for 1.25 Million People

 • Vastly better than driving

-by A A, almost 2 years ago
+by A A, about 2 years ago

 Mass transit to me means the speed and frequency will be better than driving, converting many fence-sitters into riders instead of driving each day.
 This is achieved through dedicated transit-only lanes, increased frequency, reliability, and competitive costs.
 While impossible to account for every specific start/end point, the majority of routes should be on par or faster than driving.